Dvidal7788/snail_eater_game/README.md

 <ul>
 <li> PARAMETERS: Takes string as input.</li>
   <ol>
-	<li>- Prompts user with string given as input.</li>
+	<li>Prompts user with string given as input.</li>
-	<li>- Mallocs initial char.
+	<li>Mallocs initial char.
 Reallocs one char at a time until '\n' is reached, at which point that char will be changed to '\0'.</li>
   </ol>
 <li> RETURN: Will return dynamically allocated string.
 It is up to the programmer to free this string in the calling function.</li>
 </ul>